-Together, you and your co-workers can come up with solutions for the issues that frustrate ASO professionals, like lack of funding or excess paperwork.
-Write down your top issues and tackle them in a brainstorm.
+Together, you and your coworkers can come up with solutions for the issues that frustrate ASO Professionals, like lack of funding or excess paperwork.
+Write down your top issues and tackle them in a brainstorming session.

-A Positive Life has tools to help you exchange important information with your clients’ healthcare teams.
+A Positive Life has tools—the HCP Updates—to help you exchange important information with your clients’ healthcare teams.

-It's easy to get overwhelmed when you’re trying to solve so many problems for your clients.
-Here are some tips for when you start feeling stressed: take some deep breaths, chat with someone you trust, make time to do something you like.
+Occasional job stress can be an issue when you’re trying to solve so many problems for your clients.
+When you’re feeling that stress, here are some tips that can help you de-stress: take some deep breaths, chat with someone you trust, make time to do something you like.

 You’re so focused on helping other people reach their goals, don’t forget your own.
 Write down some ideas of what you want to achieve, along with some actions you can take to make it happen.
 Then take one step at a time.

-As an ASO team member, you help clients face obstacle after obstacle, and it can be overwhelming.
-We hope you can look back through these pages and think about all the impact you’ve made on your clients’ lives…all the help and hope you’ve given them.
+As an ASO team member, you help clients face obstacle after obstacle, and it can get difficult.
+We hope you can look back through these pages and think about the impact you’ve made on your clients’ lives…all the help and hope you’ve given them.
 And if you don’t hear it every day from every client—thanks!

 All the responsibility for helping your clients doesn’t have to fall on your shoulders.
-If they have family members, friends or partners, encourage your client to bring them into the ASO to meet with you.
-You can educate them about your client's condition, and how they can help.
+If they have family members, friends, or partners, encourage your clients to bring them into the ASO to meet with you.
+You can educate them about your clients’ condition, and how they can help.